Brown Environmental Leadership Lab (BELL): Eastern Sierras

 The BELL: Eastern Sierras program is a physically taxing program involving significant exertion in the outdoors.
 For your safety and comfort during the program, we expect you to fully disclose any and all pre-existing medical conditions on required medical forms.

 In a medical emergency, you will be transported to a nearby hospital.
 All of our activities take place within 2 hours of a hospital.
-For minor issues, we have a well-equipped first aid kit and staff trained in Wilderness First Aid.
+For minor issues, we have a well-equipped first aid kit and staff trained in First Aid.

 Prescription Medications